 - unpaid government-backed student loans.

 It depends on the type of exemption and the amount allowed by your local taxing unit.
 For example, a homestead valued at $200,000 with the 20% exemption ($40,000) means you would pay property taxes as if your home were worth only $160,000.
 By law, every homestead is entitled to a school tax exemption of $15,000.
 Other exemptions include:

-· Over 65.
+- Over 65.
 Special exemption if you are 65 or older and live in the homestead.
 If you are over 65 when you die, the exemption continues for your surviving spouse if 55 or older when you die.
-School taxes will be frozen (won’t increase) when you turn 65, and continues for 55-or-older surviving spouses.
+School taxes will be frozen (won’t increase) when you turn 65, and that continues for 55-or-older surviving spouses.

 - Disability.
 Exemption if you have disability, which is defined by whether you qualify for Social Security Disability benefits.
 If you are over 65 and have a disability, you must elect which exemption to take.
-A disabled child in the home will not qualify for disability homestead exemption.
+A disabled child in the home will not qualify for a disability homestead exemption.

 - Veterans.
 Exemption for veterans who are disabled, spouses and survivors of disabled veterans, and spouses and survivors of military personnel killed on active duty.
 The amount of the exemption depends on the percentage of service-connected disability.
 100% disabled = 100% exemption.